timestocome/Test-stock-prediction-algorithms/README.md

 Predict tipping points more accurately

-Predict future values (3, 6, 9, 12 months) based on current information
+Predict future values (3, 6, 9, 12 months) based on current information using deep learning and other techniques

 <b>Misc Reading:</b>